EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 Full disclosure.

 EWOT and HBOT both deliver supplemental oxygen, but the mechanisms are fundamentally different.
-HBOT operates at 2.0-2.4 ATA pressure, dissolving 10-15x more oxygen into blood plasma than EWOT at ambient pressure.
-EWOT costs $500-2,000 upfront for home equipment; HBOT runs $150-400 per session.
-This comparison covers the science, the evidence, and which one fits different goals.
+HBOT operates at 2.0 to 2.4 ATA, dissolving 10 to 15 times more oxygen into blood plasma than EWOT can at ambient pressure.
+EWOT costs $800 to $5,000 once for home equipment; HBOT runs $150 to $400 per session.
+This comparison covers the science, the evidence gap, and which one fits different goals.

 HBOT